woguaiwo/woguaiwo/README.md

 [![Email](https://img.shields.io/badge/Email-Iktseab%40connect.ust.hk-blue?style=flat-square&logo=mail.ru)](#)
 [![Languages](https://img.shields.io/badge/Languages-Mandarin%2C%20English-orange?style=flat-square)](#)

 *I am an undergraduate student at the **Hong Kong University of Science and Technology (HKUST)**.
-My greatest interest is AI, and I am fascinated by any topics related to intelligence.*
+My greatest passion lies in **AI Agents**, with my core interests rooted in two main pillars:*

+</div>

+* 🌐 **The Mechanisms of Collective Connection:** Just as the earliest perceptrons revealed the immense potential of cooperating neural nodes, I am eager to explore the emergent benefits and power of multi-agent cooperation and collective intelligence.
+* 🧠 **The Nature of Intelligence Itself:** I am profoundly fascinated by the fundamental aspects of cognition within AI systems, particularly focusing on memory, reasoning, and innovation capabilities.

+> **🎯 Ultimate Goal:** *To comprehensively accelerate the progress of human civilization through dedicated AI research and development.*

 ---

-</div>

 ## 🔬 Research & Projects